-Broken bones are very common for children to suffer in car accidents because their bones are not as developed as an adult.
+Broken bones are very common for children to suffer in car accidents because their bones are not as developed as an adult’s.
 In addition, the elderly may suffer more serious fractures after a car accident because of the brittleness in their bones.

-Types of bone fractures
+Types of Bone Fractures

-A displaced fracture occurs when two or more parts are not lined up straight and the bone could be in many pieces.
+A displaced fracture occurs when two or more parts are not lined up straight, and the bone could be in many pieces.

-Often times, severe impact car accidents result in fractured bones that are displaced.
+Oftentimes, severe impact car accidents result in fractured bones that are displaced.
 The impact of the two vehicles can cause the passengers in their vehicles to strike solid objects within the vehicle.

-The human skeleton has 206 bones at adulthood.
+The human skeleton has 206 bones in adulthood.
 That number will decrease from 270 bones that an individual has at birth.
 Any number of the 206 bones within your body could be broken or fractured during a car accident.

 Fractured bones are not uncommon after car accidents.
-If you suffered a fracture or broken bone after a car accident in Maryland, contact our office today to discuss compensation as well as receiving money for your medical bills and potential lost wages.
+If you suffered a fracture or broken bone after a car accident in Maryland, contact our office today to discuss compensation as well as receiving money for your medical bills and potentially lost wages.

-However, in some cases it may require the use of metal screws, pens, rods, or plates to hold the bone in place while the individual heels after the car accident.
+However, in some cases, it may require the use of metal screws, pins, rods, or plates to hold the bone in place while the individual heels after the car accident.
 Read more about screws and pins after a bone has healed.

-After the surgery for a broken or fractured bone, and individual may be required to wear a cast or some other device to keep the bone in place while it heals.
+After the surgery for a broken or fractured bone, an individual may be required to wear a cast or some other device to keep the bone in place while it heals.

 For more information on outcomes in car accident cases, check out our results page for individual cases and compensation.

-While there is no set amount paid by insurance companies for bone fractures and broken bones, typically bone fracture injuries receive significantly more than other minor injuries.
+While there is no set amount paid by insurance companies for bone fractures and broken bones, typically, bone fracture injuries receive significantly more than other minor injuries.

-A broken bone has no set value in the personal injury field, however our lawyers have had successful experience in obtaining maximum compensation for our clients who have suffered a broken or fractured bone after an accident.
+A broken bone has no set value in the personal injury field.
+However, our lawyers have had a successful experience in obtaining maximum compensation for our clients who have suffered a broken or fractured bone after an accident.

-If you suffered a fractured or broken bone after an accident, including a car accident, truck accident, motorcycle accident, pedestrian accident, or any other type of accident where a person was negligent or reckless.
+Suppose you suffered a fractured or broken bone after an accident, including a car accident, truck accident, motorcycle accident, pedestrian accident, or any other type of accident where a person was negligent or reckless.
 Contact our office today and speak with attorney Randolph Rice.

 Mr. Rice has been fighting for his clients and ensuring they receive the compensation and justice they deserve after an accident.
 The injury attorneys with his office know how to litigate a broken bone or fractured bone case in Maryland.

 Broken or fractured bones after an accident are serious and must be treated immediately.
-They require months of treatment and potential physical therapy because of the serious nature of the accident.
+They require months of treatment and potentially physical therapy because of the serious nature of the accident.